 The agitator in a top load washer can add wear and tear to clothes.
 A front load washer does not have this problem.
 Some delicate items can be washed in a front load washer on the hand wash setting.

-A front load washer costs several hundred dollars more than a top load washer.
+For a given brand, a front load washer costs several hundred dollars more than a top load washer.

 Front load machines can cause a musty smell.
 They can also vibrate against the floor.
 They have an average life expectancy of 11 years.